babylonchain/finality-provider/docs/finality-provider-export.md

 > Creates one key pair identified by the key name `finality-provider`
 > Store safely the mnemonic generated
+> The added key will be used to create the proof-of-possession (pop) of the finality provider.

-## Creation & Export of Finality provider
+## Create and Export a Finality Provider

 Finally, after setup of `eots` and `fdp`, to create and export the finality provider, run `fpcli export-finality-provider`.
-This command connects with the eots manager daemon process, creates one key and produces the finality provider export information.
+This command connects with the `eotsd` to create the EOTS key and produces the finality provider export information.

 > Obs.: This command does not send a transaction to babylon chain `babylond tx btcstaking create-finality-provider`.